leeyuiwah-sl/dundry/README.md

 The villagers can greet visitors in different languages: English, French, etc.

+They also have a hobby of playing with some data items, and they love to show those data items to their visitor after the greeting.

 ## Project Structure

 This project has three subsystems

 1. dundry-a-lib: keeping the dictionary of greetings
-2. dundry-b-lib: choosing a language of greeting if the visitor prefers a random language
+2. dundry-b-lib: keeping a DataManager for the data items
 3. dundry-app: the main driver program making use the above two libraries

 ## How to run

+Pre-requisit:

-Pre-requisit: You should have Java JRE or JDK installed on your system
+1. You should have Java JRE or JDK installed on your system
+2. For now the DataManager is backed by a local MySQL instance.
+You should have set up this instance with a database and a table.
+Please see the section for "Setting Up a Local Database"

 If you download the jar file (e.g. dundry-app-1.0-all.jar) directly from our distribution site, just run this command:

 ```
-$ java -jar _path_to_/dundry-app-1.0-all.jar _arg0_
+$ java -jar _path_to_/dundry-app-1.0-all.jar
 ```

-_arg0_ is optional and is default to 0 (English greeting)

-If _arg0_ is "*" or "a", then the greetings of all languages will be shown

-If _arg0_ is "r", then the greetings of a random language will be shown

 Examples:
 ```
 dundry>java -jar dundry-app/build/libs/dundry-app-1.0-all.jar
 Hello, World!
-dundry>java -jar dundry-app/build/libs/dundry-app-1.0-all.jar 0
-Hello, World!
-dundry>java -jar dundry-app/build/libs/dundry-app-1.0-all.jar 1
-Bonjour, Le Monde!
-dundry>java -jar dundry-app/build/libs/dundry-app-1.0-all.jar r
-Hello, World!
-dundry>java -jar dundry-app/build/libs/dundry-app-1.0-all.jar r
-Bonjour, Le Monde!
-dundry>java -jar dundry-app/build/libs/dundry-app-1.0-all.jar a
-Hello, World!
-Bonjour, Le Monde!
+Got 4 items from the DB
+         1        100     191.24 AAPL
+         2        200     168.70 FB
+         3        150    1194.43 GOOG
+         4        200    1814.19 AMZN
+Total number of items: 4
 ```

 ## How to build (For Developers only)